28 Most Beautiful Cities in Turkey & What You Get Visiting Each of Them

 19.)
 Erzurum – the Most High-Altitude City in Turkey

-Erzurum is another ancient city in Eastern Turkey that is well worth a trip.
-It once belonged to Russia, Byzantium, Armenia, and Persia and this is why also has early history Turkish monuments.
+Erzurum is another very old city in Eastern Turkey that is well worth a trip.
+It once belonged to Russia, Byzantium, Armenia, and Persia and this is why also has an early history of Turkish monuments.
 However, the main reason people travel there is not that.

 Erzurum is the most high-altitude(1700 m) and open to wind and sun city in Turkey.
 It has the most frequent earthquakes and one of the most devout residents in the country.
 Some local women there wear a dark-colored “charshaf” (Ottoman-style robe-like dress) to match the steppes surrounding the city.
 Others wear a black chador borrowed from Iran.